 Congresswoman Debbie Lesko represents Arizona’s 8th Congressional District.
-In May 2018, she was sworn in to the U.S. House of Representatives after winning a special election and was recently reelected for her second full term.
-For the 117th Congress, Congresswoman Lesko serves on the prestigious House Committee on Energy and Commerce where she serves on the Subcommittee on Energy and the Subcommittee on Consumer Protection and Commerce.
+In May 2018, she was sworn in to the U.S. House of Representatives after winning a special election and was recently reelected for her third full term.

 Prior to her role in the U.S. House of Representatives, Congresswoman Lesko served in the Arizona Legislature for nine years – the last three of which were in the Arizona Senate.
 She served as Senate President Pro-Tempore and Chairman of the Senate Appropriations Committee.
 She was honored by numerous organizations during her time at the Arizona Legislature, including, “Champion of the Taxpayer,” “Guardian of Small Business,” and “Senator of the Year.”